varnish/Varnish-Book/varnish_book.rst

 You can download the script from https://github.com/fgsch/varnish3to4.
 Usage and up-to-date details about the script is at the same web address.

-Appendix E: Varnish Three Letter Acronyms
+Appendix D: Varnish Three Letter Acronyms
 =========================================

 VAV